 - Please do not book your appointment before a major event, i.e.: vacation, social event, wedding, etc. Try to give yourself at least two weeks between your procedure and a special event.

 - It is very important to not have sunburn prior to OR after any procedure.
 This includes tanning beds.
 Just as cardio opens up your pores and effects color retention, as will sun exposure.

 - Try to avoid the following things (unless medically needed) for the three days prior to any procedure: Aspirin or similar products, alcohol, niacin and vitamin E, gingko biloba, Saint John’s Wart or Evening Primrose oil.
 If you have any conditions that require you to take antibiotics prior to going to the dentist, it is a good idea to do the same prior to any tattoo work.

-water on hair strokes for the first two days.
-Use a cold pack after
+- Use a cold pack after

 the procedure to keep swelling down—apply at 7 to 10 minute intervals, 3 to 4

 times a day, or as many times as needed.
 After the two days are over, gently and